Manaaia/Manaaia/README.md

 - 🔭 **Job**: Currently working on building highly specialized tools at the [KNPLabs company](https://knplabs.com/en/).

 ## :bulb: How I do it
-- :sparkles: **Quality**: Aiming for the best quality code possible, so here come lots of reviews and tests.
+- :sparkles: **Quality**: Aiming for the best quality code possible, so here comes lots of reviews and tests.
 - :mag: **Design Patterns**: Always curious to discover new ones and see how and why they came to existence.
 I love the "oh!
 That's smart!
 Let me try this" excitement it brings me.
 - :mortar_board: **Learning**: Beside work I use personal projects to experiment with technologies I am not familiar with or to improve my skills on some tools.